nibscbioinformatics/nf-core-conva/docs/usage.md

   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters

+If you are running from within a NIBSC cluster, a *nibsc* profile is also available

+* `nibsc`
+  * uses singularity by default
+  * sets the right mounts to run on NIBSC HPC cluster
+  * uses *slurm* as tasks scheduler

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.